Main menu:

 Q. I understand why the flush outlet is level with the floor, but why are the other two outlets set at two different heights?

-A. Primarily, it allowed the Supadiverta to be a slim line design by having two small syphonic outlets effectively acting as a gear box for varying flow conditions.
-It also allows a greater versatility of use by prioritising flow to different areas.
-For example, if harvesting to two rainwater tanks, it can give one tank priority over the other.
-As the first tank becomes full or the rain intensity increases, the reservoir’s water level will rise and the second tank will then begin filling.
+It also provides a greater versatility of use by prioritising flow.
+For example, when harvesting to two rainwater tanks, one can be given priority over the other.
+As the first tank fills or if the rain intensity increases, the Supadiverta’s reservoir level will rise and the taller outlet will begin filling the second tank.
+The same scenario applies to different garden areas.

 Q. Why are the anti vortex baffles angled?